jboss-developer/jboss-eap-quickstarts/README.md

 ##### Configure the Driver By Manually Editing the Configuration File

-1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+1. If it is running, stop the JBoss EAP 6.1 Server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. Open the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file in an editor and locate the subsystem `urn:jboss:domain:datasources:1.0`.
 4. Add the following driver to the `<drivers>` section that subsystem.
 You may need to merge with other drivers in that section: